Acute necrotizing ulcerative gingivitis (ANUG) is a serious infection of the gums that causes ulcers, swelling, and dead tissues in the mouth.

 Images may be taken of your teeth and face.
 This can be done with x-rays.

 Although ANUG is a painful condition, it can be treated.
-Talk with your dentist about the best treatment plan for you.
-Treatment options include:
+Treatment may include:

 American Academy of Periodontology